nodejs/wiki-archive/Mailing-List-Posting-Guidelines.md

 3. Discussions of Node.js community guidelines and policies
 4. JavaScript language discussions/questions/suggestions.
 5. Discussions of other SSJS platforms.
-6. Issues with specific node programs.
+6. Questions about specific node programs.
 (Though, it's worth checking if they have their own mailing list.
-Express, socket.io, npm, and many others have their own dedicated lists, where you'll generally get faster help.)
+Express, socket.io, npm, and many others have their own dedicated lists and issue trackers, where you'll generally get faster help.)
 7. "Help, I'm new to JS and need to know why this code doesn't work."
 Note that this is *very different* from "Please do my homework for me"!
 General rules of techie politeness apply.
 Be easy to help, and you'll get more help.
-8. What's awesome, what's lame, who's hot, who's not, who just had a baby, a funny video on youtube, philosophy, politics, sports, or any other (valuable!) primate-bonding subjects that you as a member of the node.js community are interested in and feel like sharing with others in the community.
+8. What's awesome, who's hot, who's not, who just had a baby, a funny video on youtube, philosophy, politics, sports, or any other (valuable!) primate-bonding subjects that you as a member of the node.js community are interested in and feel like sharing with others in the community.
 It's not reddit, and it should be at least *somewhat* node-related to be shared on the list, but the bar is pretty low.

 ## nodejs-dev http://groups.google.com/group/nodejs-dev